eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

         - purity
             - yeah i guess this has a higher perf ceiling given an arbitrarily smart compiler
             - compilers are not arbitrarily smart
+- My OCaml Style
+    - tweet
+    - conservative ocaml
+    - my ocaml vs. all the ocaml i see in the wild
 - When to use OCaml?
     - ocaml is:
         - statically typed